1jour1vin

 sophisticated

-"A flamboyant style, with impressive density and remarkable purity!"
+“A flamboyant style, with impressive depth and remarkable purity!”

-"Léoville Poyferré 2019 is creamy, racy, and voluptuous to perfection.
-Bright red cherry and plum, blood orange, mint, spices, and menthol fill the layers with effortless grace.
-In some tastings, the 2019 proved to be quite powerful, while at other times it showed greater finesse.
+“Léoville Poyferré 2019 is creamy, elegant, and utterly voluptuous.
+Bright red cherry and plum, blood orange, mint, spices, and menthol fill the palate with effortless grace.
+In some tastings, the 2019 has proven quite powerful, while at other times it displays greater finesse.
 Either way, this 2019 is absolutely breathtaking.
-I greatly admire its energy and persistence.
-(Vinous 2022) - Wooden case delivery available for orders of 6 bottles of this wine (depending on country and shipping method selected)
+I greatly admire its energy and persistence. " (Vinous 2022) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Léoville Poyferré wines at the best price in a private sale!